According to research 1.5 million UK residents go on at least one ski holiday a year.

 The village of Serfaus is the perfect base to explore the 162km of pistes in the linked Serfaus-Fiss-Ladis ski area.

-'This is something of an undiscovered gem for Brits, and a veritable winter wonderland for families,' says Chris Gill (@WheretoSkiandS), editor of the new guide book Where to Ski in Austria.
+'This is something of an undiscovered gem for Brits, and a veritable winter wonderland for families,' says Chris Gill (@WheretoSkiandS), editor rel="noopener noreferrer" of the guide book Where to Ski in Austria.
 'It has improved enormously in the past decade; it has some good, challenging skiing but also nice beginner areas, so it's a resort popular with families - mainly German, Swiss and Dutch.'

 Set in the eastern Austrian Alps, Wagrain offers access to 120km of pistes across the southerly Sportwelt within the Ski amadé region.